zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

        ![](./images/okv-025.png " ")

-7. Go back to the OKV Web Console as "*RESTADMIN*" User to have a look of these information
+7. Go back to the OKV Web Console as *`RESTADMIN`* to have a look of these information

    ![](./images/okv-001.png " ")